A Discrete-event-based Simulator for Distributed Deep Learning: Implementation

 \subsection{Implementation of the LRU-based Caching}

-We built a new LRU-based Caching module based on the existing core module.
-Use the file waf to automatically compile this new module to achieve the purpose of correctly finding the header file.
-The creation of the LRU-based Caching module in the simulation environment is divided into the following four sub-steps:
+We implement LRU-based Caching on the existing core components.
+Use the waf to automatically compile this new module.
+The implementation of the LRU-based Caching module in the simulation environment includes the following four steps:

 \begin{enumerate} \item LRU-based Caching module construction